Yunnan Sourcing · 2005 Changtai "Yun Pu Zhi Dian" Raw Pu-erh Tea Cake

 What does 2005 Changtai "Yun Pu Zhi Dian" Raw Pu-erh Tea Cake taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This aged raw Pu-erh from Changtai offers a wonderfully mellow and complex experience.
 Expect a prominent sweet, fruity character, intertwined with layers of intricate flavors that unfold with each si.
-It sits in the "Sweet" and "Fruity" and "Mellow" flavor families, so expect a cup that leans sweet and fruity and mellow.
+It leans sweet, fruity and mellow.

 How should I brew 2005 Changtai "Yun Pu Zhi Dian" Raw Pu-erh Tea Cake?